Back to The Church in Exile

 The preserves the Mass because the Mass preserves .

 During Christ's Passion, the outward appearance of His mission seemed destroyed.
-So too in 's Passion, the outward appearance, the buildings, the hierarchy, the visibility of Rome, appears corrupted or lost.
+So too in 's Passion, buildings, hierarchy, and the public visibility of Rome appear corrupted or lost.

 But Christ's divinity was not destroyed by crucifixion, and 's is not destroyed by eclipse.
 The true Mass continues in exile, offered by priests under bishops, hidden from the world but not from heaven.